diwic/dbus-rs/dbus/examples/argument_guide.md

 Unusual types
 -------------

-The types `Path`, `Signature` and `OwnedFd` are not often used, but they can be appended and read as other argument types. `Path` and `Signature` will return strings with a borrowed lifetime - use `.into_static()` if you want to untie that lifetime.
+The types `Path` and `Signature` are not often used, but they can be appended and read as other argument types. `Path` and `Signature` will return strings with a borrowed lifetime - use `.into_static()` if you want to untie that lifetime.

-For `OwnedFd`, which a wrapper around a file descriptor, remember that the file descriptor will be closed when it goes out of scope.
+You can also append and get a `std::fs::File`, this will send or receive a file descriptor. `OwnedFd` is an earlier design which was used for the same thing.

 MessageItem
 -----------